UPPS Standard

 • Ecodesign for Sustainable Products Regulation (ESPR)

-UPPS-ELEC enables structured disclosures that can be mapped to regulatory requirements, supporting multi-jurisdiction compliance and reducing reporting burden through a unified disclosure framework.
+UPPS 603 enables structured disclosures that can be mapped to regulatory requirements, supporting multi-jurisdiction compliance and reducing reporting burden through a unified disclosure framework.

 10. Transition Provisions

-Organizations may adopt UPPS-ELEC progressively.
+Organizations may adopt UPPS 603 progressively.

 Where full data is not available, organizations shall disclose: